 mental health access

 In June 2019, we opened the region's only inpatient behavioral health unit at Dayton Children’s main campus.
-This 12-bed unit treats children ages 11-17 who need inpatient care during a behavioral or mental health crisis.
+This 24-bed unit treats children ages 9-17 who need inpatient care during a behavioral or mental health crisis.
 In our new space, once the child is stabilized, they are connected with appropriate behavioral health services throughout our community.
 In addition, we utilize telehealth (virtual medical visits) to connect patients with outpatient services.
-Children will be cared for by a specially trained care team in an environment built to keep them safe and support their unique needs.
+Children are cared for by a specially trained care team in an environment built to keep them safe and support their unique needs.

 you can make a difference

 Your gift to Dayton Children’s will help provide the necessary staffing and the special features that are needed to make these programs a reality and provide healing and hope for our patients and their families.